Surface elevation errors in finite element Stokes models for glacier evolution: Application to numerical glacier models

-Note that a time-stepping FE solution of any fluid-layer VI problem like \eqref{eq:be:vi} commits a mass conservation error near the (unknown) exact free boundary even when there is no difference between the exact and FE obstacles.
-The mass conservation barrier theory in \cite{Bueler2021conservation} addresses this concern, in terms of the fluid layer thickness.
-(For thicknesses the obstacle is the zero function; it has an exact FE representation.)
-While the theory in \cite{Bueler2021conservation} applies here as well, term 1 in bound \eqref{eq:glacierestimate} is novel relative to the various mass-conservation errors identified there.
-(See in \cite{Bueler2021conservation}: retreat loss, boundary leak, and cell slop.)
+In a different direction, note that the mass-conservation barrier theory in \cite{Bueler2021conservation} argues that any time-stepping FE solution of a fluid-layer VI problem, like the glacier problem here, commits a mass conservation error near the (unknown) exact free boundary.
+However, that theory is phrased in terms of layer thickness, where the zero obstacle is exactly represented.
+Term 1 in \eqref{eq:glacierestimate} is thus new relative to the errors identified in \cite{Bueler2021conservation}.

-The Stokes velocity error norm $\|\bu_h - \bu\|_{\cV}$ in term 2 of \eqref{eq:glacierestimate} describes the error in solving problem \eqref{eq:glenstokes:weak} on a particular (``fixed'') 3D domain $\Lambda_{s_h}$.
-One may use reasonable assumptions and existing techniques to derive a convergence rate for this term if one supposes \emph{counter-factually} that $\Lambda_{s_h}$ does not change under mesh refinement.
-The following sketch does this; it is from \cite[Theorem 4.9]{JouvetRappaz2011}; see also the FE theory for linear Stokes in \cite{Elmanetal2014}, for example.
-One assumes solution regularity for the Stokes problem \eqref{eq:glenstokes:weak}, specifically that $\bu\in W^{2,\kappa}(\Lambda_{s_h};\RR^3)$ and $p \in W^{1,\kappa'}(\Lambda_{s_h})$ for some $\kappa \in [\pp,2]$.
-The mixed FE method for \eqref{eq:glenstokes:weak} is assumed to satisfy Bramble-Hilbert type interpolations bounds in $W^{1,\kappa}(\Lambda_{s_h})$ and $L^{\kappa'}(\Lambda_{s_h})$ for the discrete velocity and pressure spaces, respectively; see \cite[inequalities (4.26), (4.27)]{JouvetRappaz2011}.
-Finally one assumes that the mixed FE method satisfies a discrete inf-sup condition \cite[equation (4.1)]{JouvetRappaz2011}.
-One then concludes that

-for a constant $C>0$ which depends on the regularity norms of $\bu,p$, the discrete inf-sup constant, and the domain $\Lambda_{s_h}$.
-To apply such a technique to VI problem \eqref{eq:be:vi}, via Theorem \ref{thm:glacierapp}, one would at least need to prove two bounds, First, one would need a bound showing the regularity of the solution $\bu,p$ of \eqref{eq:glenstokes:weak}, over the domain $\Lambda_{s_h}$, when $s_h \in \cX_h \subset W^{1,\rr}(\Omega)$; this extends Conjecture \ref{conj:a}.
-Second, seemingly more difficult and not remotely attempted here, one must bound how the constant in \eqref{eq:stokesrate} depends on the properties of $\Lambda_{s_h}$.